ManageIQ/manageiq.org/source/community/patches.html.md

 * When you are ready to submit your work for review, push your branch to
   github:
 ```
-git push origin [branchname]:[branchname]
+git push -u origin [branchname](:[remote branchname] if name needs to change)
 ```
-* In github.com/[username]/manageiq, seelct the commits you would like to push to upstream, and click on "Submit a pull request".
+* In github.com/[username]/manageiq, select the branch you would like to push to upstream, and click on "Submit a pull request".
 Add a description of the change you're making, and why, and track the progress of the pull request in [the upstream repository](https://github.com/ManageIQ/manageiq)

 Congratulations: You've submitted a pull request!

+Usually, pull requests will get feedback, and it is a good idea to integrate that into your patch.
+The easiest way to do this is to update your local branch, commit and push a new version to `origin/[branchname]`.

 [ManageIQ Coding Style and Standards](https://github.com/ManageIQ/guides/blob/master/coding_style_and_standards.md)